A LITTLE BIT ABOUT OIL PAINTER AND LANDSCAPE ARTIST, JOHN FRENCH

 Art of John French

-John’s art is shown in Michigan at The Gallery Marquette, and Wintergreen Hill Gallery, both in Marquette; and the Gallery on Fifth in Calumet.
+John’s art is shown locally at The Gallery Marquette, and Wintergreen Hill Gallery, both in Marquette; and the Gallery on Fifth in Calumet.
+His work is also shown at Hanni Gallery in Harbor Springs, MI, and Pointe of View Gallery on Mackinac Island

-He frequently participates in group shows in Michigan and New Mexico, and occasionally sells at local art fairs.
+He occasionally participates in group shows in Michigan and New Mexico, and shows at local art fairs.

 John still lives in Michigan with his wife and four dogs, just minutes away from Lake Superior.
 Paintings of thick woods and the Great Lakes are born from exploring the region.

 John loves to go on road trips near and far, and he brings home the inspiration, memories, and photos needed to paint the vast, awe-inspiring landscapes from around the country.
-One can find paintings of New Mexico, Texas, Pennsylvania, Illinois, Missouri, and Wisconsin in his portfolio.
+Along with many scenes from Michigan, one can find paintings of New Mexico, Texas, Pennsylvania, Illinois, Missouri, and Wisconsin landscapes in his portfolio.